-Tottori Castle Ruins
+Tottori Castle Ruins (鳥取城跡)

 Built in 1532 during the era of warring states, Tottori Castle was home to the powerful Ikeda clan.
-The castle was destroyed during the Meiji Period, leaving behind castle stone walls and a single wooden gate.The Castle Ruins overlook the Jinpukaku Mansion, a European style building constructed in 1907 by the former Ikeda lords.
+The castle was destroyed during the Meiji Period, leaving behind castle stone walls and a single wooden gate.The castle ruins overlook Jinpukaku (仁風閣), a European style building constructed in 1907 by the former Ikeda lords.
 The Jinpukaku mansion symbolized modernity and was the first residence to have electricity in Tottori.
 It is a national cultural property and has been used a temporary residence by the Crown Prince Yoshihito during the Meiji period.

-National Park Tottori Sand Dunes
+Tottori Sand Dunes (鳥取砂丘)

 The sand dunes is a must-visit place if you are in Tottori.
 The sand dunes are accessible all seasons though activities such as camel riding, paragliding and sand surfing are subject to weather changes.

 Relax and enjoy the hot springs in Tottori!
 Soaking in hot springs is often recommended for relaxation and healing.
 The heat of the water may feel overwhelming for first timers (it can get very hot!) but the warmth of the water becomes welcoming after you get used to it.

-Kaike Onsen Town
+Kaike Onsen Resort (皆生温泉)

 Complete your vacation with a visit to this farm, where you can interact with many free-range animals!
 You can play with the ultra-friendly dogs, feed some cute bunnies, or even pet some kangaroos.
 There are also pony rides and mini pig races for the children.
 But the hottest stars are the capybaras, which can be seen enjoying a yuzu citrus bath.

 Kurayoshi is a town of historical significance.
 The rows of old storehouses built during the Edo and Meiji periods are preserved as important cultural monuments, adding an air of nostalgia distinctive to this place.

-Nijisseiki Pear Museum
+Nijisseiki Pear Museum (二十世紀梨記念館)

 Not all museums are about societies and people.
 Located in Kurayoshi Park Square, the Nijisseiki Pear Museum showcases the history and industry of pears and its varieties.
 You can also try some delicious pear ice cream at the 20th Century Pear Memorial Hall, Nashikkokan.

-Pear Picking Time!
+Pear Picking Time (梨狩り)

 Sakaiminato is located near the sea, making it a natural port for international trade and delicious seafood.
 Large quantities of snow crabs and fish are harvested daily, making one think instantly of… glorious sashimi and seafood meals!

-Matsuba Crabs (matsubagani 松葉ガニ)
+Matsuba Crabs (松葉ガニ)

 The love for these characters are also displayed in detailed bronze statues and the manhole covers.
-At the museum (Japanese site), visitors are introduced to the world of yokai and the common places they appear.
-The museum was also created to commemorate Mizuki Shigeru’s achievements for popularising Japanese folklore.
-You may also want to visit the Yokai Shrine located on the Mizuki Shigeru Road.
+At the museum, visitors are introduced to the world of yokai (妖怪, ghosts and the supernatural).
+The museum was also created to commemorate Mizuki Shigeru’s achievements for popularizing Japanese folklore.
+You may also want to visit the Yokai Shrine (妖怪神社) located on the Mizuki Shigeru Road.